How to Analyse Consumer Behaviour

 Analysing consumer behaviour can be a difficult task at times, but it can get easier if you answer the following questions:

 - Who influences the decision to purchase the products?
 Children are a great example of influencers.
-Parents may buy a particular toy or game, but the influencer behind these purchases are usually the children.
+Parents may buy a particular toy or game, but the influencers behind these purchases are usually the children.
 Hence, you might have noticed toy companies advertising their products on cartoon channels.

 - Why does the consumer buy a product?
 You should attempt to understand the reasoning behind the consumer’s purchase, which will vary from one person to another.
-For example, parents can purchase toys as gifts for their children, and an organisation can purchase furniture for its office to make it more modern and comfortable.
+For example, parents can purchase toys as gifts for their children, and an organisation can buy furniture for its office to make it more modern and comfortable.

 - When do consumers buy a product?
 There are several occasions in which a consumer might want to purchase a product or service.
-For example, parents may purchase a toy for their child’s birthday, and an organisation can purchase new furniture when it relocates to new premises.
+For example, parents may purchase a toy for their child’s birthday, and an organisation can buy new furniture when it relocates to new premises.

-- What is the role of consumers’ lifestyle in their buying behaviour?
+- What is the role of consumers’ lifestyles in their buying behaviour?
 People who are fond of adventure would buy hiking shoes or travelling backpacks.
 On the other hand, people who enjoy reading would buy books or electronic devices for reading.

-Consumer behaviour has significant bearing on decisions related to public relations and marketing; and studying it provides you with vital information regarding the thought process of consumers.
+Consumer behaviour has a significant bearing on decisions related to public relations and marketing; and studying it provides you with vital information regarding the thought process of consumers.
 It can also help you understand several factors:

 - Attitudes: Consumer attitudes often affect their beliefs regarding specific products.
 Understanding customer attitudes using consumer behaviour models helps marketers tune their campaigns to strike a chord with the consumers, resulting in a greater market reach.